itenfay/DYFSwiftRuntimeProvider/README-zh.md

 target 'Your target name'

 pod 'DYFSwiftRuntimeProvider'
-Or
+or
-pod 'DYFSwiftRuntimeProvider', '~> 2.0.0'
+pod 'DYFSwiftRuntimeProvider', '~> 2.0.1'
 ```